top of page

 teal paint colours, teal colour scheme, teal colour schemes, teal colur palette, teal aesthetic, muted teal paint colour, shades of teal, dark teal paint colour, colours that go with teal

-Exploring Teal Paint Colours for Your Home:
+Exploring Shades of Teal: 8 Paint Colours for Your Home

-2. Teal the Show Paint: Make a statement with Teal the Show paint by Graham & Brown.
-This balanced teal colour, with its blend of green and blue hues, pairs beautifully with copper accessories for a touch of sophistication.
+Make a statement with this perfectly balanced teal.
+Its expert blend of green and blue hues offers versatility and depth.
+It pairs beautifully with warm copper and rose gold accessories for a touch of modern sophistication.

 teal paint colours, teal colour scheme, teal colour schemes, teal colur palette, teal aesthetic, muted teal paint colour, shades of teal, dark teal paint colour, colours that go with teal

-8. Jewel in the Crown Paint: Embracing the rich and opulent colours of India, Jewel in the Crown catches everyone's attention.
-In well-lit rooms, it radiates blue, while in lower light, it reflects green hues.
+Embracing the rich and opulent colours of India, this colour is a chameleon.
+In well-lit rooms, it radiates a brilliant blue, while in lower light, it reflects deeper green hues, ensuring your room always has a dynamic feel.

-Hi and welcome to Studio Jeandré - a source of inspiration for those in search of relaxed interiors embraced with art, natural materials, and simplicity.
+Hi and welcome to Studio Jeandré - a source of inspiration for those in search of relaxed interiors embraced with natural materials and simplicity.

 Studio Jeandré offers an informed view of hardwood flooring, natural fibre carpets, hand knotted rugs,